-The PNC Business Checking account allows for up to 150 transactions and $5,000 in cash deposits per month at no charge.
+PNC Business Checking allows for up to 150 transactions and $5,000 in cash deposits per month at no charge.

 You can also get free online banking and bill pay as well as set up an overdraft protection for no fee.
 They charge $2 each month for paper statements, but you can easily avoid that by going paperless.

-While this review looks at checking and savings options, you can get a full suite of services from PNC, including credit cards, mortgages, car loans, and investment accounts.
+While this review looks at checking and savings options, you can get a full suite of services from PNC, including credit cards, mortgages, car loans, personal loans, lines of credit, student loans, student loan refinancing, military banking and investment accounts.

 Many of the financial wellness features mentioned in this review are available on the app.
 You can set your savings goals and automatic savings deposits.
 You can create budgets for different categories.
 It is designed to be an all-in-one banking and budgeting app, which means you won’t need to set foot in a branch if you don’t want to.

 PNC Customer Service